 - To advance knowledge in the field of education.

 These purposes are realized through teaching, scholarly activities, and service.
 The program provides leadership in the preparation of teachers, supervisors, curriculum specialists, and other professional personnel for careers in elementary education, early childhood education, and middle level education.

 The Elementary Education Program at Utah State University offers five programs leading to licensure as a teacher.
 In the following list, each program name is followed by the licensure obtained (shown in parentheses).

 - Early Childhood Education (preschool through grade 3)

-- Elementary and Early Childhood Education (preschool through grade 8)
+- Elementary and Early Childhood Education (Dual) (preschool through grade 8)

-- Composite Early Childhood Education/Special Education—Early Childhood (preschool through grade 3, and Special Education birth through age 5)
+- Early Childhood Education/Special Education: Birth to 5 Emphasis (Dual) (preschool through grade 3, and Special Education birth through age 5)

-- Composite Elementary Education/Deaf Education (grades 1-8 and Master’s in Deaf Education)
+- Elementary Education and Deaf Education (Composite) (kindergarten through grade 9 and Master’s in Deaf Education)